Hello, summer fun!

 - Cook to temperature.
 Just because the hamburger or drumstick looks done on the outside doesn't mean it's done on the inside.
 Use a meat thermometer to cook meat and poultry to a safe temperature.
 The U.S. Department of Health and Human Services recommends 160 degrees Fahrenheit for ground meat and 165 degrees for poultry.

 - Separate plates and utensils.
 Use different plates and utensils for cooked food, not the same ones that were used to handle it raw.

 - Preserve the leftovers.
 Unpack the cooler as soon as you return home and refrigerate leftover meats and salads that have stayed cold.
 Toss anything that's warm.

 The rocket's red glare.

 The safest way to enjoy fireworks is to attend one of the many professionally produced fireworks displays in North Texas.
-But if fireworks are legal in your area and the kids are begging for a show of their own, here's how to keep it safe.
+But if fireworks are legal in your area and the kids are begging for a show of their own, here's how to keep it safe and avoid burns.

 - Follow the package instructions.
 They're there for a reason, and they're intended to keep you safe.

 - Supervise kids.
 Always have an adult supervise fireworks activities and never allow children to play with or ignite fireworks.
 This includes sparklers; they alone account for one-quarter of ER fireworks injuries.